 Blockchain for Companies

 While today’s most touted application of blockchain is Bitcoin, a cryptocurrency, blockchain can be applied in many different industries.
 A champion of the technology, IBM’s Blockchain division highlights applications across industries.
-In the banking industry, blockchain was introduced to lower the cost and time to complete global payments, both for business and consumers.
+In the banking industry, blockchain was introduced to lower the cost and time to complete global payments, both for businesses and consumers.

 Blockchain networks are currently being utilized in industries including banking, luxury goods, supply chain, and healthcare.